Abrahadabra (album)

 Abrahadabra is the eighth studio album by Norwegian symphonic black metal band Dimmu Borgir, released in 2010.
 The first single from the album, "Gateways", was released on 20 August in Europe and 24 August in North America.
 On 14 September a video for "Gateways" was released featuring Djerv front-woman, Agnete Kjølsrud.
 On 17 September the song "Born Treacherous" was released on Dimmu Borgir's official Myspace for streaming.
 On 24 September the band announced they would stream Abrahadabra in its entirety, until 7 p.m.
 EST that evening.
 This would mark the first official release of all the tracks on the album.
 The album features drummer Daray and additional keyboards by Gerlioz.
-It is the first release with Shagrath on keyboards since 1996 EP Devil's Path.
-It is the only album with Snowy Shaw.